AdrienPoupa/docker-compose-nas/CONFIGURATION.md

 The indexers are configured through Prowlarr.
 They synchronize automatically to Radarr and Sonarr.

-Radarr and Sonarr may then be added via Settongs > Apps.
+Radarr and Sonarr may then be added via Settings > Apps.
 The Prowlarr server is `http://prowlarr:9696/prowlarr`, the Radarr server is `http://radarr:7878/radarr` and Sonarr `http://sonarr:8989/sonarr`:

 ![](https://cdn.poupa.net/uploads/2022/03/sonarr.png)